ree-ma-thakur/Node-Basics/README.md

 - 5×× Server Error: 500 Internal Server Error; 501 Not Implemented; 502 Bad Gateway; 503 Service Unavailable; 504 Gateway Timeout; 505 HTTP Version Not Supported; 506 Variant Also Negotiates; 507 Insufficient Storage; 508 Loop Detected; 510 Not Extended; 511 Network Authentication Required; 599 Network Connect Timeout Error
 - https://httpstatuses.com/
 - https://expressjs.com/en/guide/error-handling.html

+## File Upload & Download

+# File Upload

+- We have middleware of bodyParser in app.js which encode everything to string therefore we can't use req.body.image, as file is binary data.
+Therefore for file we'll use multer
+- npm i --save multer
+- It parses incoming request for files
+- In view we'll add enctype='miultipart/form-data' to get the file telling server that this request will conatin mixed data: text & binary data
+- Add the middleware in app.js for multer